-- Safety This section should address safety issues and concerns in the corridor, including actual reported property, injury, and fatality collisions for the last 3 full years.
-Demonstrate how does the proposed project increase safety for motorized and non-motorized users.
-Other safety measures that the project will address. - Accessibility

-This section should address current accessibility issues and concerns in the corridor and how will the proposed project improve accessibility for people that travel the corridor or need to travel through the corridor.
+- Safety The nomination should address safety issues and concerns in the corridor, including actual reported property, injury, and fatality collisions for the last 3 full years.
+Demonstrate how the proposed project increases safety for motorized and non-motorized users.
+Identify and discuss other safety measures the project will address, including health impacts. - Accessibility- The nomination should address current accessibility issues and concerns in the corridor and how the proposed project will improve accessibility and connectivity residents and non-residents that travel the.
 Demonstrate how the proposed project will provide access to multimodal choices?
-Will the project close the gap in transit and active transportation?
+Will the project close an existing gap in transit and active transportation?
 How will the project connect to jobs, major destinations and residential areas?
-Other accessibility measures the project will address - Economic development and job creation and retention This section should address how the proposed project will support economic development and access to employment.
+Identify and discuss other accessibility measures the project will address - Economic development and job creation and retention The nomination should address how the proposed project will support economic development and access to employment.
 Does the proposed project improve regional competitiveness?
-Other economic impacts the project will have. - Air Quality & Greenhouse Gases This section should address how will the proposed project reduce greenhouse gas emissions and criteria pollutants and advance the State's air quality and climate goals.
-What other environmental benefits will the project provide? - Efficient land use This section should address how will the proposed project support transportation-efficient land use principles.
-How does the project support mixed-use and in-fill development with multimodal choices?
+How does the proposed project improve accessibility to economic opportunities and the movement of goods and services in the region?
+Identify and discuss other economic impacts the project will have.